 A registered nurse, nurse practitioner or physician lives on site and is always available to campers and staff for first aid, the dispensing of medications, general care and TLC.
 All medications (both prescription and over-the-counter) are stored and dispensed through the Health Center.
 Additionally, all counselors and instructors are trained in general first aid and CPR and many instructors are EMTs or are trained in wilderness first aid.Our health care personnel handle all health-related issues in a confidential and professional manner.

 Since we are in a remote environment in Clover, it is important that your camper’s health history and parent’s confidential report forms be filled out fully and completely.
 Please feel free to call our Camp Nurse or Camp Directors at any time to discuss any health-related issues.
 We want to work together to ensure the safety and wellbeing of your camper.

 In case of illnesses, medical emergencies or situations requiring additional assistance, we have specific response plans in place.
-There is a pharmacy and a clinic in Clover and in case of serious medical emergencies, the local EMS Paramedics are always on-call and can arrange for transport to a hospital.
+There is a pharmacy and a clinic in South Boston and in case of serious medical emergencies, the local EMS Paramedics are always on-call and can arrange for transport to a hospital.

 Wellness and Camper Orientation